Kiran89kumar/Notepad/README.md

 You should be able to import the project directly into Android Studio:

 * Start Android Studio
-* Choose File / Import Project and choose the settings.gradle file in the Lithium directory you cloned earlier.
+* Choose File / Import Project and choose the settings.gradle file in the Notepad directory you cloned earlier.
 * Hit Finish and wait for all tasks to finish (may take a while)

 ### Running project in Android Studio